 WeFuel uses GasBuddy as the primary source for this data.
 Extra security measures like keeping a fire extinguisher nearby while refilling your tank makes them a trusted service in the city.

 This Silicon Valley startup will fill your tank for a $7 delivery charge.
 The founder of Filld believes that they are more like Amazon, rather than Uber as reported to The Verge.
 He believes they are doing what Amazon did with books, to gas.

 Source: sanfrancisco.citymomsblog.com/This startup was founded in 2015 and since then, it has been serving customers in Washington D.C. and Vancouver.
 Filld also provides B2B service to fleets in Portland, Washington D.C. and Vancouver.
 You can get your car’s tank filled on the destined days of the week.
 They text you on those days to know if you need a refill.
 On replying yes, Filld will come to your location and do their job.

-The success of building a sustainable network system depends on the tool on which your business is centred – the on demand delivery app.
-Despite the fact that on demand fuel delivery startups are popularly known as uber for gas, these services have more resemblance to food delivery apps.
+The success of building a sustainable network system depends on the tool on which your business is centered – the on demand delivery app.
+Despite the fact that on-demand fuel delivery startups are popularly known as uber for gas, these services have more resemblance to food delivery apps.
 How so?
 Let’s understand the architecture of apps like WeFuel or Yoshi.